OmprakashSahani/OmprakashSahani/README.md

 ## About Me

-I design and build machine learning systems from first principles — including autograd engines, custom optimizers, and distributed training infrastructure — with a focus on how system constraints shape real-world performance.
+I design and build machine learning systems and supporting infrastructure from first principles — including autograd engines, custom optimizers, and distributed training pipelines — with a focus on how memory, communication, and compute constraints shape real-world performance.

 - Building distributed training systems (data-parallel, all-reduce)
 - Implementing autograd engines and optimization algorithms
-- Exploring performance trade-offs under memory and communication constraints
+- Analyzing performance trade-offs under memory and communication constraints

-I approach training as a **systems problem**, where every architectural decision impacts efficiency, scalability, and measurable outcomes.
+I treat training as a systems problem, where architectural decisions directly impact efficiency, scalability, and measurable outcomes (throughput, latency, memory).

 ---